 Latest briefs Browse latest →

-Trump signs AI safety order
+Trump signs AI safety order seeking voluntary review of new models

 Sources & verification